All our qulaifications and certificates have been adapted to ensure we continue to provide high-quality training in a safe learning environment.

 Builds on the SEQ Level 1 Swimming Assistant (Teaching) qualification, giving you the skills to independently deliver swimming lessons.

-This combined course enables anyone with experience supporting swimming lessons to complete the theoretical elements of both SEQ Level 1 and Level 2 Teaching Swimming qualifications side by side through a series of interactive webinars.
+This combined course enables anyone with experience supporting swimming lessons to complete the theoretical elements of both SEQ Level 1 and Level 2 Teaching Swimming qualifications side by side.

 You can now start your Swimming, Diving, and Water Polo Assistant Coach courses online.
 We have split the theory and practical elements of all our Swim England coaching certificates into two courses.

 This course will allow you to complete the theoretical elements of your Swim England Assistant Synchronised Swimming Coach certificate online through a series of live virtual classrooms delivered through ZOOM webinars.

 You can now start your Swim England coaching course online.
 Each discipline builds on the relevant Swim England Assistant Coach certificate and is delivered through a series of webinars and interactive e-learning.